mikeizbicki/ucr-cs100/README.md

 You can download it for free at [esr's website](http://www.catb.org/esr/writings/taoup/html).
 All required reading is listed in the "assignments" category of the outline below.
 It includes reading from the textbook and outside sources.

-You can also get extra credit for reading any of the following and discussing it with me in office hours:
+You can also get extra credit for reading [certain books I've selected](assignments/ec/ec-reading) about computer programming.

-* Elizer Yudowski's [Harry Potter and the Methods of Rationality](http://hpmor.org) (free online)

-* Peter Seibel's *Coders at Work* (a copy is in the ACM room)

-* Jessica Livingston's *Founders at Work* (a copy is in the ACM room)

 ### course outline